 Check out the students review of the Skills Training.

 Experience the cinematic approach to narrative storytelling using images and sound to create original work.
 Instruction combined with hands-on experience presents the foundation of the craft and the interrelationship of writing, visualization, and technical execution.
-Every student is challenged to work through a sequence of choices that maximizes the collaborative skill and energy of the crew.

-The Digital Filmmaking Workshop students describe the experience.
+The Filmmaking Workshop students frame their experience.

-Watch the production students’ report on the workshop.
+Watch the students’ report on this workshop.

 TV Studio Production

-Watch how the students “cut it” in Effects Editing Workshop.
+Watch how the VFX students "cut it".

-See what the radio students have to say.
+See what the Radio students have to say.

 In addition to the workshops students participate in the seminar series.
 Seminars offer focused instruction in producing, directing, or screenwriting.
 Sessions include discussion, project work, and critiques.
 Students select one seminar topic and attend sessions every Monday evening during the program.